Skip to content

 Security by design.
 No database to hack.
 No plugins to exploit.
 No admin panel to brute force.
 The attack surface is essentially zero.

 Total design freedom.
 Every pixel is intentional.
-We build exactly what we design, with no theme constraints.
+You build exactly what you design, with no theme constraints.

 Better developer experience.
 TypeScript catches errors before production.
 Component architecture ensures consistency.